THE DHARMA FLOWER SUTRA SEEN THROUGH

 should receive offerings

-[In ancient India and even today it is considered perfectly normal to make offerings to sages and holy persons.]
+[In ancient India and even today, it is considered perfectly normal to make offerings to sages and sage-like persons.]

 End of the fourth fascicle [scroll].